-Click the blue buttons above the short biography of each guest artist to see samples of work.
+Click the name above the short biography of each guest artist to see samples of work.
 Those with very different styles and subject matter have kindly agreed to let me use some of their artworks for this purpose.
 All images remain in the copyright of the individual artist, even where the original artwork has been sold to a third party.
 I thank them all for their help.
 Links back to the artists' own web sites have been given on the individual pages where possible.

 After studying Art and Design at Birmingham Polytechnic until 1986, Martin specialised in mural work for corporate customers.
 In 1997 he travelled to the Far East and discovered his affinity with abstract painting.

 Will has no formal training.
 Having grown up as the eldest in a family where his father was an ‘ag lab’ he was encouraged to get out and earn a living as soon as possible, and so at 15 he took up an apprenticeship with a blacksmith.
 But painting was always uppermost in his mind, and he was able to supplement his wages by selling his work.
 Finally in 1995 after retiring he held the first of eight exhibitions at various venues in Somerset.

 Although he has in the past enjoyed painting in most mediums, he now finds larger paintings in oils or acrylics are easier on the eyes.
 All his work reflects his love of nature and outdoor life.